openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 - change the equalizer settings
 - get information about the next alarm, reminder and timer

+Also this binding includes the features to control your lights connected to your Echo devices:

+- turn on/off your lights
+- change the color
+- control groups of lights or just single bulbs
+- receive the current state of the lights

+Restrictions:

+- groups can't receive their current color (multiple colors are possible)
+- lights can only receive their state every 30 seconds
+- turning on/off (or switch color, change brightness) will send a request for every single bulb in a group

 Some ideas what you can do in your home by using rules and other openHAB controlled devices:

 - Automatic turn on your amplifier and connect echo with bluetooth if the echo plays music